adityasahugit/Fetch-Rewards-Coding-Exercise/README.md

 - I have create a new table **rewardReceipt** from the 'rewardsReceiptItemList' column of the receipt table.
 The rewardReceipt table tracks individual items within transactions that are eligible for rewards.
 It plays a critical role in connecting purchases with specific rewards criteria, allowing for the calculation and assignment of reward points or benefits to users based on their purchases.

--  This new table has been assigned a new primary key as **'rewards_receipt_id'**.Since the brandCode is not unique in this table.
-Also due to single receipt_id having multiple reward receipt items it was not feasible to make a composite unique key from receipt_id.
+-  This new table has been assigned a new primary key as **'rewards_receipt_id'**given that 'brandCode' lacks uniqueness within this table.
+Additionally, the presence of multiple reward receipt items associated with a single 'receipt_id' precludes the creation of a composite unique key based on 'receipt_id'.

 ## Second: Write a query that directly answers a predetermined question from a business stakeholder